National Infrastructure Manager

 Authority, Responsibilities and Qualifications

-The National Web Infrastructure Manager reports to the Chief Information Officer (CIO)/ Assistant Administrator for the Office of Environmental Information and consults with the Associate Administrator for the Office of Public Affairs.
+The National Web Infrastructure Manager reports to the Chief Information Officer (CIO)/ Assistant Administrator for the Office of Environmental Information and consults with the Associate Administrator for the Office of External Affairs and Environmental Education.

 The National Infrastructure Manager: